terraform-aws-modules/terraform-aws-lambda/README.md

 A2: Delete an existing zip-archive from `builds` directory, or make a change in your source code.
 If there is no zip-archive for the current content hash, it will be recreated during `terraform apply`.

+Q3: `null_resource.archive[0] must be replaced`

+A3: This probably mean that zip-archive has been deployed, but is currently absent locally, and it has to be recreated locally.
+When you run into this issue during CI/CD process (where workspace is clean), you can set environment variable `TF_RECREATE_MISSING_LAMBDA_PACKAGE=false` and run `terraform apply`.

 ## Notes